zahlio/scrapoxy/docs/standard/config/index.rst

                 "region": "YOUR REGION (could be: lon1)",
                 "size": "s-1vcpu-1gb (previous: 512mb)",
-                "sshKeyName": "YOUR SSH KEY (could be: mykey)", "imageName": "YOUR SNAPSHOT NAME (could be: forward-proxy)" },
+                "sshKeyName": "YOUR SSH KEY (could be: mykey)", "imageName": "YOUR SNAPSHOT NAME (could be: forward-proxy)", "tags": "YOUR TAGS SEPARATED BY A COMMA (could be: proxy,instance)" },
             {
                 "type": "vscale",